tomcatling/black-nb/README.md

 # nb-black

-`nb-black` applies black to the code cells of a Jupyter notebook.
+`nb-black` applies black to the code cells of Jupyter notebooks.
+It can be called with a list of files or directories and will search for all files ending with '.ipynb', excluding paths containing '.ipynb_checkpoints'.
+Additional exclusions can be added using one or more `-x` options, line length can be configured with `-l`.

 ## Installation